 It’s also worth noticing that the creation account of Genesis 1 contains repetitive appearances of fully formed things, all bearing the appearance of age.
 The egg did not come first; the chicken did.
 The oceans swarmed with fully formed fish and the skies were filled with fully formed birds.
 God produced plants bearing seeds, not seeds that would eventually grow into plants bearing seeds.
 Stars, regardless of how far they were, were made to immediately give light to the earth.
 And Adam and Eve were created, not as babies or children, but as adults.
 God did not need, nor did He choose to use, billions of years.
 He did not set into motion cycles of hominid life and death.
 This is how God the creator created plants, stars, sea creatures, animals, and humans – completely, with the appearance of age.
 Such is an important fact to keep in mind when theistic evolutionists try to merge the paradigm of naturalistic evolution with the opening chapters of the Bible.

 Our Appropriate Response

-When we consider that anything other than God was the result of the creative power of God, and that every plant, all the starry host, the creatures that swim in the ocean, the animals that walk upon the face of the earth, every human being, every piece of matter, every immaterial spirit (apart from Him), was created by Him and for Him (Col 1:15-17) and as a declaration of His divinity and power (Rom.
-1:20); our appropriate response is worship.
+When we consider that anything other than God was the result of the creative power of God, and that every plant, all the starry host, the creatures that swim in the ocean, the animals that walk upon the face of the earth, every human being, every piece of matter, every immaterial spirit (apart from Him), was created by Him and for Him (Col 1:15-17) and as a declaration of His divine nature and power (Rom.
+1:20), our appropriate response is worship.
 And if you would like some Spirit-inspired words to express such adoration, you can echo the words of the elders depicted around the throne in Revelation 4:

 11 “Worthy are You, our Lord and our God, to receive glory and honor and power; for You created all things, and because of Your will they existed, and were created.”
 (Rev. 4:11 NASB)